bcb420-2024/Jiahao_Gu/README.md

 HTML notebook can be found [here](https://github.com/bcb420-2024/Jiahao_Gu/blob/main/A2/A2_JiahaoGu.html).
 The R markdown notebook can be found in the folder A2

 When compiling the R notebook, the working directory should be set to the folder A2.
 The notebook requires this to read an .rds file containing the normalized data from Assignment 1.

+## Assignment 3
+HTML notebook can be found [here](https://github.com/bcb420-2024/Jiahao_Gu/blob/main/A3/A3_JiahaoGu.html).
+The R markdown notebook can be found in the folder A3

+When compiling the R notebook, the working directory should be set to the folder A3.
+This allows the figures to be loaded correctly.
+Since part of the code snippet references assignment 2, the data used for assignment 2 is also included in the subfolder A2 for parsing.